korinthorama/odyssey_export_articles/README.md

-# odyssey_export_articles
+# Export Joomla content to Odyssey CMS

+-- Instructions --
 Unpack
-Rename the application folder (this is optional, recommended name is "export")
 Update the config/config.php with your credentials
+Optionally, rename the application folder (recommended name is "export")
 Upload the application folder to the root of your Joomla installation and visit the new location (e.g http://domain.com/export)
 Follow the instructions
 Code is fun!